cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/managed-rulesets/deploy-managed-ruleset.md

 </Aside>

-To deploy a Managed ruleset from your root ruleset, use the [Rulesets API](/cf-rulesets/rulesets-api).
+To deploy a Managed Ruleset to a Phase at the account level or at the zone level, use the [Rulesets API](/cf-rulesets/rulesets-api).

 ## Deploy a Managed Ruleset to a Phase at the account level